 Obstructive sleep apnea can impact your sleep, your health, and your partner.
 This condition is caused by a blocked airway and can result in loud snoring and constant disruptions throughout the night.
 Drs.
 Martin Farnsworth and Derek Farnsworth can diagnose sleep apnea and design treatment tailored to you.
-At our Chandler and Mesa, AZ, offices, we combine non-surgical oral appliances and air pressure devices to help you sleep more soundly.
+At our Mesa, AZ, office, we combine non-surgical oral appliances and air pressure devices to help you sleep more soundly.
 If you have already been diagnosed with sleep apnea and are still suffering from symptoms, we can evaluate your current treatment and make adjustments if necessary.

 Obstructive Sleep Apnea vs. Central Sleep Apnea

 Obstructive sleep apnea (OSA) is a very common disorder that is characterized by shallow breathing during sleep.
 This condition has several causes.
 The tongue can slip back into the airway or the throat muscles can relax and obstruct the flow of air.
 Alternatively, enlarged tonsils and adenoids can interfere with breathing.
 When airflow into your lungs is restricted, it can result in loud snoring and a drop in blood oxygen levels, which can disturb sleep.
 Patients with OSA often awaken throughout the night.

 We provide non-surgical, therapeutic oral appliances to relieve your symptoms.

 Central sleep apnea is not caused by an obstruction in the airway and cannot be corrected by a therapeutic device.
 Central sleep apnea occurs when the brain does not signal your body to inhale.
 It requires the attention of a specialist.